hendricius/the-bread-code/simple-bread.md

 ## Wait 8 hours

 After 8 hours wet your hands again.
 Stretch and fold one more time.
 The dough will collapse a lot.
 Don't worry.
-I usually do this ib the morning after getting up.
+I usually do this in the morning after getting up.

 ## Wait Another 10 hours at least